ctrlplusb/easy-peasy/website/docs/docs/api/persist.md

   - `mergeStrategy` (string, _optional_, default=mergeDeep)

     The strategy that should be employed when rehydrating the persisted state over your store's initial state.
+It can be one of the following values:

+    - `mergeDeep`
+    - `mergeShallow`
+    - `overwrite`

     Please see the [docs](#merge-strategies) below for a full insight and understanding of the various options and their respective implications.

-  - `strict` (boolean, _optional_, default=false)

-    This value is utilized during the rehydration process.

-    If any conflicts are found when comparing the persisted state against the store model then the rehydration will be entirely cancelled and the initial store state will be used.

   - `transformers` (Array&lt;Transformer&gt;, _optional_)